Facebook CEO bets on more realistic digital avatars

-San Francisco, March 9 (IANS) Facebook CEO Mark Zuckerberg is aiming to introduce more realistic digital avatars for users of virtual reality (VR) headsets with eye and face tracking, in order to create a better social experience into the device.
+San Francisco: Facebook CEO Mark Zuckerberg is aiming to introduce more realistic digital avatars for users of virtual reality (VR) headsets with eye and face tracking, in order to create a better social experience into the device.

 In a podcast interaction with The Information, he said that Facebook's Oculus VR headsets in the fire will give users a more real-life immersive experience.